 She still couldn’t see his face, but she said, “Those air drills don’t take any effort I guess.”

 He uncoiled and looked at her, as though she was some kind of new bug.

-She said, “They don’t think of the guy with just a tire iron.”
+“They don’t think of the guy with just a tire iron.”
 She adjusted the barrette at the nape of her neck for no reason, and smoothed out her long hair.